What Is C-PTSD? Understanding Complex Trauma, Relational Wounds & the Path to Healing

 • Growing up around domestic violence, severe mental health conditions, narcissism, or substance abuse

-• Chronic invalidation (“You’re too sensitive” / “Stop being dramatic”)
+• Chronic invalidation (“You’re too sensitive” or “Stop being dramatic”)

 • Living in a household where you had to stay small, perfect, or quiet to avoid conflict